henkmollema/Dommel/README.md

 ======
 [![Build status](https://ci.appveyor.com/api/projects/status/kynsbfu97f9s5bj7?svg=true)](https://ci.appveyor.com/project/henkmollema/dommel)

 Dommel provides a convenient API for CRUD operations using extension methods on the `IDbConnection` interface.
+The SQL queries are generated based on your POCO entities.
+Dommel also supports LINQ expressions which are being translated to SQL expressions.
 [Dapper](https://github.com/StackExchange/dapper-dot-net) is used for query execution and object mapping.

-The functionality is basically the same as [Dapper.Contrib](https://github.com/StackExchange/dapper-dot-net/tree/master/Dapper.Contrib) (and Dapper.Rainbow) but since it has not been updated any time lately and it has some shortcomings, Dommel was born.
+Dommel provides some extensibility points to change the bevahior of resolving table names, column names, the key property and POCO properties.
+See [Extensibility](https://github.com/henkmollema/Dommel#extensibility) for more details.

 <hr>